“all the big fashion shows are only advertising” – jean paul gaultier takes on the fashion fantasy | read | i-D

 "I stopped my ready-to-wear because I think we are more in a marketing world now," the designer continues.
 "Today there are big groups occupying all the space," he says of the conglomerates that own multiple fashion houses.
 "I feel there's less freedom.
 At the time when I started, it was not money directing everything.
 It was more one's capacity."

-Now, Jean Paul Gaultier only produces couture, the most labour-intensive and expensive form of fashion.
+Now, Jean Paul Gaultier only produces couture, the most labor-intensive and expensive form of fashion.
 It can seem like a fantasy, but in some ways it is more real than ready-to-wear, he suggests.
-"Fundamentally, it's about truly dressing somebody -- one client that exists -- and not only about a show.
+"Fundamentally, it's about truly dressing somebody.
+One client that exists — and not only about a show.
 So in some way it's a reality."

 Read: Simone Rocha's latest book celebrates cross-generational beauty.